 Shape Up SF Coalition Leadership

-Shape Up SF Coalition Co-Chairs: Roberto Vargas and Sarah Fine; Vice-Chair: Franny Wong
+Shape Up SF Coalition Co-Chairs: Sarah Fine and Franny Wong

 Sarah Fine, MPH, has over ten years of experience in health communications and policy, media, program management, youth engagement, and the nonprofit sector.
 She is deeply committed to mission-driven, collective impact approaches to social justice, and has delivered training sessions, workshops and high-level presentations about her visionary work.
 Sarah serves on the Diabetes Coalition of California’s Advisory Board and the Boys and Girls Clubs of San Francisco Health Advisory Board.She currently oversees multiple projects for UCSF’s Center for Vulnerable Populations’ Health Communications Program at San Francisco General Hospital.
 Most notably, she directs the award-winning The Bigger Picture campaign, which has been lauded nationally under her leadership.

 Franny Wong, Vice-Chair - is the Health and Nutrition Manager with Children’s Council of San Francisco.
 Franny works on improving the quality of childcare by supporting childcare providers in promoting and establishing lifelong healthy habits among the children in care.
 She received her B.A. in Biology and Psychology from UC Santa Barbara and her M.S. in Human Nutrition from the University of Sheffield.
 In her spare time, Franny is an avid rock climber and a triathlete.

 The Steering Committee meets monthly and is composed of staff and Coalition partners, representing the diversity of our Coalition members.
 The Steering Committee provides overall guidance to the Coalition, sets meeting agendas, establishes project priorities, and ensures communication and collaboration among members.
 Meet the Steering Committee.